 TAFE can kickstart your career or create a pathway to university.
-There are hundreds of courses to give you skills and training to help get the job you want, and you can still enrol for 2017 at TAFEs across Victoria.
+There are hundreds of courses, at TAFEs across Victoria, to give you skills and training to help get the job you want.

 Nasir Sobhani's hairdressing qualifications from Victoria Polytechnic landed him a job he loves, and a way to help others.